libp2p/js-libp2p/README.md

 ### API

+**IMPORTANT NOTE**: All the methods listed in the API section that take a callback are also now Promisified.
+Libp2p is migrating away from callbacks to async/await, and in a future release (that will be announced in advance), callback support will be removed entirely.
+You can follow progress of the async/await endeavor at https://github.com/ipfs/js-ipfs/issues/1670.

 #### Create a Node - `Libp2p.createLibp2p(options, callback)`

 > Behaves exactly like `new Libp2p(options)`, but doesn't require a PeerInfo.
 One will be generated instead